Proverbs Chapter 15

 “Yahweh will tear down the house of the proud.”
 The proud, although they may be rich and powerful, will have all they have worked for torn down by Yahweh, while the widow, who was so unable to defend herself and her land, will be protected, for Yahweh will “establish” her border.
 In the ancient Near East, before surveys were accurate, a widow (or another poor or defenseless person) would have her boundary marked in the standard way, by piles of stones at the corners or bends.
 Unscrupulous and powerful neighbors would move the stones to increase their land, stealing hers.
 Nevertheless, eventually, such proud people will have what they have built through unrighteousness torn down, while Yahweh, as any just king would, will establish her boundary and make sure she has everything she deserves.(top)

 |Pro 15:28||- (top)|

 “Bright eyes make the heart glad.”
+The Hebrew is literally, “the light of the eyes.”
 The light of the eyes is that which someone sees that is a wonderful sight to him or her.
 Physiologically, this verse shows us a great deal about the working of the body.
 Seeing things that are a blessing and light up the eyes also makes the heart rejoice, and good news “makes fat,” or adds health and strength to a person’s bones.